Welcome to Arakkal Dynasty

 line.
 After Kunjali Marakkar and Samuthiri parted company, Muslim influence declined.

-time of Hyderali and Tippu Sultan there was a revival amongst the Muslims of Malabar.
-The Arakkal king signed a treaty with
+During the time of Hyderali and Tippu Sultan there was a revival amongst

 Arakkal dynasty : Reigning Rajas